HATCH ESCAPES BEGAN...

 …with two childhood friends, Terry Rolapp and Tommy Wallach.
 Terry and Tommy met in 1998, at an NYU summer program for high-school kids interested in writing musical theater.
 Here they are, looking sleepy:

-We believe that escape rooms represent something truly unique in the entertainment space, both as an artistic medium and a business opportunity.
+We believe that escape rooms represent a new and unique artistic medium.
 We believe that people are tired of digital experiences, of spending the whole day tethered to their phones and their computers.
-We love escape rooms because they're physical and analog, because they involve communication and collaboration.
+We love escape rooms because they're physical and analog, because they require communication and collaboration.

-We plan to design and build the best rooms in the world,
+We plan to design and build the best rooms in the world.